Rhyl1/projectII_game/README.md

 ###UX
 The layout of the website is minimalistic.
 The game needs to be played in full screen.
+The user can start the game by clicking the <START> button in the screen.
+After this random letters will appear; the user can score 20 points for each matched letter.
+To stop the game the user can press the <ESC> button.
+To restart the screen must be refreshed.

 Users
 The users of the website include people looking for simple fun and people improving their (blind) typing skills.